Jain-Sunaina/-100-days-coding-challange/README.md

 Problem Statement: This exercise focuses on traversing a linked list.
 You are given a pointer to the head node of a linked list.
 The task is to print the data of each node, one per line.
 If the head pointer is null, indicating the list is empty, nothing should be printed.

+📌 Day 39: Insert a node at the head of a linked list

+Problem Statement: Given a pointer to the head of a linked list, insert a new node before the head.
+The next value in the new node should point to head and the data value should be replaced with a given value.
+Return a reference to the new head of the list.
+The head pointer given may be null meaning that the initial list is empty.